Skip to searchSkip to main content

 • Confirm tire size is correct for vehicle and all tire sizes are uniform for vehicle.

-• Tire pressures are set to specification.
+• Tire pressures are set to OEM specification.

 • Verify Tire pressure sensors are functional, and any required tire pressure position relearns, or initialization are complete.